 It's not that I don't want to nap.
 It's not that I don't need to nap.
 I love to nap.
 I can still conjure the feeling of a summer afternoon nap.
 Falling asleep with the sun on my face, waking up with sweaty hair, warm sheets, a tight neck, and a parched mouth.....
 I just can't do it anymore.
-Sure I'm busy.
-Yes, there's always something that needs attention-- bills to pay, dishes to wash, books to read, friends to see, but those activities never stopped me from napping before.
+There's always something that seems to needs attention-- bills to pay, dishes to wash, books to read, friends to see.
+But those activities never stopped me from napping before.
+Why somehow I've lost my ability.

 So I went to yoga.
 Still frustrated at my napping incompetence, I walked into the studio and asked the teacher Frances how she was.
 She yawned, stretched her arms over her head in a big praise to the sun circle, cocked her head towards me and said, "I just had the best nap."
 What the fuck?!
 "I can't naaaaaaaapppppp."
 I moaned, eyes rolling up to my forehead.
 Without missing a beat, Frances said calmly (I swear she had sheet wrinkles on her cheek), "You have to practice napping."